Mississippi Real Estate License Requirements

 What is the time limit for the Mississippi real estate exam?

-- You have 150 minutes to complete the national portion and 90 minutes to complete the state portion, for a total of 240 minutes for both portions of the exam.
+For both the salesperson and broker exams, you have 150 minutes to complete the national portion and 90 minutes to complete the state portion, totaling 240 minutes for both portions of the exam.

 What to bring for the state of Mississippi real estate license exam?

-Note: You will be given a piece of scratch paper and a pencil, which will be returned to the proctor at the end of your examination.
+Note: You will have access to an online calculator and be given a piece of scratch paper and a pencil, which will be returned to the proctor at the end of your examination.

 What is the format of the exam?